awsdocs/amazon-redshift-developer-guide/doc_source/lake-formation-getting-started-producer.md

    REVOKE USAGE ON DATASHARE salesshare FROM ACCOUNT '012345678910' VIA DATA CATALOG;
    ```

 1. Authorize access to the datashare for Lake Formation by using the `aws redshift authorize-data-share` API operation\.
-This lets Lake Formation recognize the datashare in the service account and manage associating consumers to the datashare\.
+Doing so lets Lake Formation recognize the datashare in the service account and manage associating consumers to the datashare\.

    ```
    aws redshift authorize-data-share